 There are no results found for your search.
 Make sure your search is spelled correctly or try another term.

-Online fraud occurs when someone obtains sensitive personal information (like your name, Social Security number or online banking password) and conducts unauthorized transactions on your bank, loan or credit card accounts.
+Fraud occurs when someone obtains sensitive personal information (like your name, Social Security number or online banking password) and conducts unauthorized transactions on your bank, loan or credit card accounts.

 "Vishing" is voice calling from someone who is trying to get money or sensitive information from you.
 Scammers can spoof the number they're calling from so that it seems realistic.